By Ben

 Tip: Visiting the top

-Whether you're staying overnight or just dropping by, Hotel Uzbekistan offers a unique glimpse into the city's character and history.
+Whether you're staying overnight or just dropping by, Hotel Uzbekistan offers a unique glimpse into the city's character and Soviet history.

 Address/Getting there